dawson-b23/HHDocs/docs/components/qdrant/index.md

 # Qdrant — Component

-This page contains the Qdrant documentation migrated from the top-level `qdrant.md` into `components/qdrant/`.

----

-(Original content moved from `docs/qdrant.md`)

 ## Qdrant — Vector Store Notes

 Qdrant is an optional, high-performance vector database included in the starter kit.
 Use Qdrant for large-scale nearest neighbor searches when Supabase's vector support is not sufficient.